kodvinci/springies/README.md

 assemblies, e.g, there is no requirement to clear a particular assembly or to have one particular assembly being impacted by a particular set of forces only.

 	Key codes
 1. Press "n" to load new assemblies.
 2. Press "c" to clear all assemblies.
 3. Press "g", "v", "m" to turn on or off the force of gravity, viscosity or center of mass respectively.
 4. Press "1", "2", "3", "4" to turn on or off the top, right, bottom, and left wall forces respectively.
+5. Press the "up" arrow key to increase the size of the view area.
+6. Press the "down" arrow key to decrease the size of the view area.
+7. Click on the mouse to drag around the mass nearest to the mouse click area.

+	Known Problems
+1. The masses and the springs occassionally disappear beyond the view bounds.
+2. The center of mass force does not function properly.

-The project is organized into various packages that perform particular functions.
+The project is organized into various packages based on the functions of the classes in them.

 	1. Simulation Package
 This package handles the reading of the input files containing the data for the simulation.
-It then parses the input, stores them in various data structures and then regularly paints them on the display screen.
+It then parses the input, stores them in various data structures and regularly paints and updates them on the display screen.
+It also handles user interaction with the simulation.

 		a.
 Factory Class
 Reads the input files and stores the data based on the key word that appears as